Notes from the Field: Background

 The play is drawn from more than 200 interviews with students, parents, teachers and administrators caught in the school-to-prison pipeline.
-Smith (the author/writer of the play) references several real-life events throughout the play, few of them such as the death of Freddie Gray and an incident where a 15-year-old black girl was restrained by police.
+Smith (the author/writer of the play) references several real-life events throughout the play, such as the death of Freddie Gray and an incident where a 15-year-old black girl was restrained by police.

 Structure

 The play consists of two acts: during the first act, Smith introduces the people in the school-to-prison pipeline, acting as each character herself.
 After the interval, she invites the audience to interact through call and response, culminating in Smith asking the audience to sing "Amazing Grace".

-The play makes use of real-life footage, which is projected onto the walls around Smith, such as the video of a 17-year-old black girl being flung across the room by a white male officer.
+The play makes use of real-life footage, which is projected onto the walls around Smith, such as the video of a 17-year-old black girl being flung across a classroom by a white male officer.

 Characters

 Despite it being a one-woman show, the play has Smith act as 17 different people, each one telling their own story.
 Smith is also joined onstage by someone playing the double bass, a role originated by composer Marcus Shelby, though it is still a solo performance.